PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 <a id="Section_5.5"></a>
 ### 5.5 Adding a Trait

-In general, a 'trait' is a phenotype; a characteristic that the plant exhibits.
+In general, a 'trait' is a phenotype (a characteristic that the plant exhibits).
 The traits that we are primarily interested in collecting data for are listed in [Table 6](#Table 6).

 Before adding trait data, it is necessary to have the citation,